turingschool/curriculum/source/level_1/jsattend.markdown

 ### Step 3: Sorting

-Look at the _Ruby in 60 Minutes_ guide's example about a hash being like a classroom of students.
-If I said to you "sort out the students", how would you sort them?
-There are so many possibilities, you might sort them by: firstname, lastname, height, gender, age, or any other characteristic.
-A classroom doesn't really have an inherit sorting order.
-They're just a group of kids.
-In the same way, a hash is just a group of key-value pairs.
+A hash is just a group of key-value pairs.
 They don't have an inherit order -- and this really frustrates a lot of people.
-I'm sure you noticed that your output came out in some arbitrary order.
-It's not alphabetical by state, it's not by region, it's not by ascending or decending totals.
+You probably noticed that your output came out in some arbitrary order.
+It's not alphabetical by state, it's not by region, it's not by ascending or descending totals.
 These would all be reasonable ways to sort the hash, but we haven't told Ruby which to use.

+#### Using `sort_by`

 Thankfully hash has a method named `sort_by`.
 Using `sort_by` we can get the hash sorted by any criteria we wish.
 It uses a similar syntax to `each` that we used above.
 Here's how you could sort this hash alphabetically by the state name: